Constraining CMB physical processes using Planck 2018 data: Results

-The MCMC algorithm implemented in \texttt{Cobaya} uses a generalized version of the $R-1$ Gelman-Rubin statistic \cite{GelmanRubin} to check for convergence.
-In this article, the $R-1$ stop value is set to a 0.05 for all the runs performed.
-The output of the MCMC is a collection of samples obtained through a random walk in the parameter space.
-For model comparison, the minimum $\chi^2$ value for each run was estimated using a minimize sampler \cite{minimize1, minimize2, minimize3} executed after MCMC algorithm execution was finished.
-To analyse those samples, a Python package called \texttt{GetDist}\footnote{\url{https://getdist.readthedocs.io/}} \cite{LewisGetDist} has been used.
-This program allows to calculate quantities of interest from the samples, as parameter means, confidence intervals and marginalized densities.
-With \texttt{GetDist}, 2D contour plots containing the 68\% and 95\% of the samples can be obtained, which help us to study degeneracies between parameters.
+The MCMC algorithm implemented in \texttt{Cobaya} uses a generalised version of the $R-1$ Gelman-Rubin statistic \cite{GelmanRubin} to check convergence.
+In this paper, the stop value of $R-1$ is set to 0.05 for all runs performed.
+The output of the MCMC is a collection of samples obtained through a random walk in parameter space.
+For model comparison, the minimum value of $\chi^2$ was estimated for each run using a minimisation sampler \cite{minimize1, minimize2, minimize3} run after the MCMC algorithm was executed.
+To analyse these samples, a Python package called \texttt{GetDist}\footnote{\url{https://getdist.readthedocs.io/}} \cite{LewisGetDist} has been used.
+This program allows quantities of interest to be calculated from the samples, such as parameter means, confidence intervals and marginal densities.
+With \texttt{GetDist} it is possible to obtain 2D contour plots with 68\% and 95\% of the samples, which helps us to study degeneracies between parameters.